|

 per year.

-2.5 inches since that time.
+2.5 inches during that time.
 Similar sea-level declines have been

 recorded in Nauru and the Solomon Islands.
 (London Telegraph, 6